Frequently Asked Questions

 What are the reasons for not surgically treating tethered cord?

 As mentioned above, there may be situations in which one can see some kind of tethering (attachment from scar tissue or birth-related structures) on imaging studies (like MRI), but which are not causing any symptoms.
 In some cases, it may be that the risk of doing surgery to disconnect the tethering site may be greater than the risk of leaving things alone.
 On the other hand, there are sometimes situations when the child has no symptoms, but the imaging shows a problem that will very likely become worse with time, in which case the risk of surgery - even with no symptoms - may be justified.
+If a patient is fully grown and has not developed symptoms, the chances of future problems from tethering become very small.
 The decision to operate or to monitor a tethered cord is often very dependent on individual MRI findings, symptoms and co-exisiting medical conditions, so it is important to talk to your doctor to learn about the pros and cons of different management plans.